-The TauTona mine exists within the West Witts area not so far from Johannesburg in South Africa, near the town of Carletonville.
+The TauTona mine exists within the West Witts area, near the town of Carletonville.
 TauTona neighbours the Mponeng and Savukamines, and TauTona and Savuka share processing facilities.
 All three are owned by AngloGold Ashanti.

-Since its construction two secondary shafts have been added bringing the mine to its current depth.
-The mine today has some 800km of tunnels and employs some 5600 miners.
+Since its construction two secondary shafts were added bringing the mine to its current depth.
+The mine had 800km of tunnels and employed up to 5,600 miners.
 It is an extremely dangerous environment, with five workers losing their lives in 2007.

-The mine is so deep that temperatures in the mine can rise to dangerous levels.
-Air conditioning equipment is used to cool the mine from 55°C down to a more tolerable 28°C. The rock face temperature currently reaches 60°C.
+The mine was so deep that temperatures in the mine can rise to dangerous levels.
+Air-conditioning equipment was used to cool the mine from 55°C down to a more tolerable 28°C.

-The journey to the rock face can take one hour from surface level.
-The lift cage that transports the workers from the surface to the bottom travels at 16 meters a second.
-The mine has also been featured on the MegaStructures programme produced by National Geographic.
+The journey to the rock face required one hour from the surface level.
+The lift cage that transports the workers from the surface to the bottom travels at 16m a second.
+The mine was also featured on the MegaStructures programme produced by National Geographic.

 Geology and reserves

-The TauTona mine exists within the West Witts area slightly South West of Johannesburg in the North West of South Africa.
+The TauTona mine was located within the West Witts area slightly south-west of Johannesburg in the north-west of South Africa.

-Two reef horizons are exploited at the West Wits operations: the Ventersdorp Contact Reef (VCR), located at the top of the Central Rand Group, and the Carbon Leader Reef (CLR) near the base.
-Owing to nonconformity in the VCR, the separation between the two reefs increases from east to west, from 400m to 900m.
+Two reef horizons were exploited at the West Wits operations: the Ventersdorp Contact Reef (VCR), located at the top of the Central Rand Group, and the CLR near the base.
+Owing to nonconformity in the VCR, the separation between the two reefs increased from east to west, from 400m to 900m.
 TauTona and Savuka exploit both reefs while Mponeng only mines the VCR.
 The structure is relatively simple with rare instances of faults greater than 70m.